josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🐦‍🔥_Trauma_Psychology_Medical_Misuse/🧨_trauma_driven_compliance_when_the_nervous_system_says_yes_to_stay_alive.md

 ---

 ## 🏮 Footer
-**🧷 Trauma-Driven Compliance** is a psychological-containment node of the Polaris Protocol.
+*🧨 Trauma-Driven Compliance* is a psychological-containment node of the Polaris Protocol.
 It provides structural explanations for why survivors comply under stress and how systems weaponise trauma to produce predictable obedience.

 > 📡 Cross-references: